 1) Becoming You only requires access to your phone.

-When registering with your phone number on a new device, an SMS will be sent to your phone number; if your phone is unlocked or set to display incoming SMS messages on the lock screen, the attacker can then enter that number on their device and will have full access to the app as you and can access your message and even start messaging your contacts, as you!.
+When registering with your phone number on a new device, an SMS will be sent to your phone number; if your phone is unlocked or set to display incoming SMS messages on the lock screen, the attacker can then enter that number on their device, have full access to the app as you, access your messages, and even start messaging your contacts as you!

 2) Using Phone Numbers makes Enterprise use challenging.

-Many organizations still provide mobile devices and mobile plans, including phone numbers, to their employees.
+Many organisations still provide mobile devices and mobile plans, including phone numbers, to their employees.

-The challenge if the UserID is the phone number is that if someone leaves the organization and their device/plan is given to another employee, from the app’s perspective, the new employee assumes the identity of the old employee.
-They will be a member of the same groups and have access to historical and current messages in those groups and all individual messages and contacts.
+The challenge, if the UserID is the phone number, is that if someone leaves the organisation and their device/plan is given to another employee, from the app’s perspective, the new employee assumes the identity of the old employee.
+They will be members of the same groups and have access to historical and current messages in those groups as well as all individual messages and contacts.

 3) Mobile Contact Discovery can reveal sensitive data,